B.V.Sc., Veterinary College and Research Institute, India

 Ph.D., South Dakota State University

 Rhadinovirus), is involved in the pathogenesis of Kaposi's sarcoma (KS), primary effusion lymphoma and a subset of multicentric Castleman disease.
 KSHV was first described in KS lesion by representational difference analysis.
 KSHV associated diseases occur in HIV negative as well as HIV positive patients around the world.
 KS is often times referred to as AIDS-defining illness.
-Advances in virus biology (includes both herpesviruses and others) have been made by the use of virus specific target cells and analyzing different stages of the virus infectious process, critical signaling cascades induced by the virus, and those cellular signals that benefit the virus infection.
-However, there is very little research performed on the effect of such cellular signals on virus entry, infection, and pathogenesis.
-My labs primary focus is on,
+Advances in virus biology (includes both herpes viruses and others) have been made by the use of virus specific target cells and analyzing different stages of the virus infectious process, critical signaling cascades induced by the virus, and those cellular signals that benefit the virus infection.
+However, there is very little information available on the role(s) of microRNA (miRNA) on virus entry, infection, and pathogenesis.
+My lab's primary focus is on:

 A GUIDE to PhD Success.
 Akula SM.
 2012.